HiKey

 Boot modes and DIP switch settings

-HiKey uses a 4-position DIP switch to control boot behavior:
+HiKey uses a 4-position DIP switch to control boot behaviour.

 - Auto boot mode (normal operation): Switch 1=ON, 2=OFF, 3=OFF, 4=OFF ' boots from eMMC or SD card automatically